 - Trusts – where individuals do not wish to own the business in their own names for asset protection reasons, or are seeking the flexibility to split the income with other family members

 - Superannuation Funds – where individuals have their own superannuation fund with money to invest or they do not wish to own the property in their own names

 It is important to select the right structure at the outset.
 Once you have started the business using one of the structures, any change to the structure down the track, will have stamp duty implications, and impacts upon capital gains tax and possible loss of income tax benefits (such as tax losses).

-You should consult P M Lee and Co. before setting up an entity to operate a business or restructuring an existing business or holding.
+You should consult P.M.
+Lee &Co.
+Lawyers before setting up an entity to operate a business or restructuring an existing business or holding.

 Call us today on +61 3186 6666 or email email@example.com for any enquiries.